vespa-engine/documentation/en/tutorials/text-search.md

 [Fieldset](../reference/schema-reference.html#fieldset) allows searching across multiple fields.
 Defining `fieldset` does not add indexing/storage overhead.
-String fields grouped using fieldsets must share the same [match](../reference/schema-reference.html#match) and [linguistic processing](../linguistics.html) settings because the query processing that searches a field or fieldset only can use *one* type of transformation.
+String fields grouped using fieldsets must share the same [match](../reference/schema-reference.html#match) and [linguistic processing](../linguistics.html) settings because the query processing that searches a field or fieldset uses *one* type of transformation.

-#### Document summaries to control what is returned in the search response
+#### Document summaries to control search response contents
 Next, we define two [document summaries](../document-summaries.html).
-Document summaries control what fields are available in the [response](../reference/default-result-format.html), we include the `url-tokens` document-summary to demonstrate later how we can get visibility into how text is converted into searchable tokens.
+Document summaries control what fields are available in the [response](../reference/default-result-format.html); we include the `url-tokens` document-summary to demonstrate later how we can get visibility into how text is converted into searchable tokens.

-#### Ranking specification to determine how matches documents are ordered
+#### Ranking to determine matched documents ordering
 You can define many [rank profiles](../ranking.html), named collections of score calculations, and ranking phases.